Metrics: defining and joining tables¶

 - Inside

 system, ensure theinformation_schemaschema is enabled.
-Some workspaces also needaccessandbillingfor separate features; onlyinformation_schemais required for DataHub's FK picker.
+Some workspaces also needaccessandbillingfor separate features; onlyinformation_schemais required for Datahub's FK picker.

 The official Databricks docs cover this in detail under Enable system schemas.
 Once enabled, refresh the metric builder; the FK picker should appear within a few seconds.